 This is just plain nonsense.
 All we did was draw attention to the fact that contrary to what the self-declared ALS “experts” tell you, ALS is not restricted to motor neurons.
 In fact, the neuronal damage in ALS patients is diffuse and therefore the favorite excuse of neurologists to deny PALS a Lyme test, namely: “We don’t see Lyme-specific damage, this is classical ALS” is totally bogus and this is now an undisputed medical fact and we substantiated that.
 We never said “Because dogs have hair and cats have hair too, cats are dogs”.

 7. They cite studies of doctors that we exposed as controversial researchers as evidence for their claim that we are wrong.
 We refer to their reference (5) by Halperin.
 That is like saying: “Stalin wasn’t a scary dictator – he himself says so!”.
 Halperin is merely trying to cover his ass, for lack of a better expression.
 He once submitted an editorial with the title “enough is enough” saying that chronic Lyme patients should not be given antibiotics, and that he advised against doing medical trials with long-term antibiotic treatment for chronic Lyme disease.
 Of course, if his own research later shows that Lyme will progress into ALS, it means his previous stance on the treatment of chronic Lyme disease – namely, to withhold treatment – would make him at least ethically responsible for the death of countless people.
 Mr. Halperin has a political agenda to defend.
 The agenda of “Chronic Lyme disease should not be treated”.
 We can only guess why.
-It can be that he is in bed with insurance agencies, it can be that he simply is not the brightest bulb in the box.
+It can be that he is in bed with insurance agencies, it can be that he’s trying to prevent malpractice lawsuits, it can be that he simply is not the brightest bulb in the box.
 Many explanations are possible, but anyone can see that when nearly all ALS patients in a study test positive for Lyme, that this is relevant and not a coincidence.
 For some reason, there is not a single neurologist in the Western world that dares to take Neuroborreliosis seriously.
 Syphilis, a closely related brain infection, is treated with years of antibiotics.
 Lyme is not.

 8. They make false claims about Lyme disease to support their “debunking”.
 One such false claim is that 90% of Lyme patients report a rash.
 This is a completely fictional number.
 The real number is much lower and in addition to that, most Lyme diagnoses are infamously conditional to the patient reporting such an Erythema Migrans, which is a scandal by itself.